Search

 There are many more affordable and less restrictive forms of rehab, though.
 Research shows that many mild and moderate substance use disorders respond just as positively to intensive outpatient treatment.

-For those unwilling or unable to attend outpatient rehab, most of the best addiction treatment centers now also offer remote rehab via video conferencing.
-Regardless of the severity or mildness of your addiction, you can find a treatment program to suit.
+For those unwilling or unable to attend outpatient rehab, most addiction treatment centers now also offer remote rehab via video conferencing.
+Regardless of the severity or mildness of your addiction, you can find a treatment program to suit your needs.

-6) Addiction can be treated like a physical injury by engaging with evidence-based treatment at rehab
+6) Addiction can be treated like a physical injury by engaging in evidence-based treatment at rehab

 If you had a life-threatening physical health condition, you would not hesitate to seek medical treatment.